Everything You Need to Know About Skylights

 Skylights for corrugated metal roofs differ from those for shingle or tile roofs.
 Although it's possible for an experienced installer to retrofit and install a typical skylight on corrugated material, if you're a home improvement enthusiast, use one that's been designed for corrugated roofing.

 4. Make a horizontal slit in the roofing at the upper corners of the opening.
-These will be necessary for slipping the unit's upper fins under the existing roof to deal with runoff water.
+These will be necessary to slip the unit's upper fins under the existing roof to deal with runoff water.
 This means that the length of each slit will be the same as the width of its corresponding fins on the unit's upper sides.

 5. Put a roofing-grade silicone sealant tube into a caulking gun and apply a generous amount of it around the roof's new opening, 1 inch from the recently cut edges.
 Insert the corners of the unit's upper fins into the slits on each side at the top of the opening.
 Slide up the unit until the raised flashing makes contact with the opening's lower edge.
 Press your skylight firmly into place on the roof.